shaielc/jupyter-utility-widgets/README.md

 # python-utility

-Seeing I have been using a few widgets "patterns" over and over, I have decided to share and pack them in a convenient manner.
+This project is an assortment of random composite widgets, Seeing I have been using a few widgets "patterns" over and over, I have decided to pack and share them in a convenient package.

 ## Installation